 Gwynne L. Skinner

 Professor Gwynne Skinner joined the faculty in the fall of 2008.
-She directs the International Human Rights Clinic at Willamette and also teaches Refugee Law and Human Rights.
-Previously, she was a visiting clinical professor of law at Seattle University, where she also taught the International Human Rights Clinic.
-Prior to law teaching, Professor Skinner was a civil rights and international human rights attorney with the Seattle law firm she founded, the Public Interest Law Group PLLC, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.
+She directs the International Human and Refugee Rights Clinic at Willamette, teaches the affiliated seminar, and also teaches Refugee Law and Human Rights.
+Previously, she was a visiting professor of law at Seattle University.
+Prior to law teaching, Professor Skinner was a civil rights and international human rights attorney, a civil litigator with the national law firm of Dorsey and Whitney LLP, and a federal and state prosecutor, initially with the U.S. Department of Justice Honors Program.

-Professor Skinner has several years' experience litigating human rights cases under the Alien Tort Statute.
-She and the Clinic recently filed the cases Hamad v.
+Professor Skinner has several years' experience litigating human rights cases under the Alien Tort Statute and civil rights claims.
+Among other cases, she and the Clinic are litigating the cases Hamad v.
 Gates, et al, and Ameur v.
-Gates, et al, which allege violations of international law on behalf of two former Guantanamo Bay detainees.
+Gates, et al, which allege violations of customary international law and constitutional law on behalf of two former Guantanamo Bay detainees.
+The cases are on appeal.
 She was also counsel in the case of Corrie et al v.
 Caterpillar, an ATS case regarding corporate liability for violations of human rights in the Occupied Palestinian Territory.
-Most recently, Professor Skinner has been asked to serve as the U.S. expert on the Access to Judicial Remedy Project for the International Corporate Accountability Roundtable (ICAR).
+Most recently, Professor Skinner served as the U.S. expert and lead author on the Access to Judicial Remedy Project for the International Corporate Accountability Roundtable (ICAR), and presented the report at the Second Annual United Nations Forum on Business and Human Rights.

-- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ in Cases Arising in the Context of Foreign Affairs, forthcoming, 29:3 J.L. & Pol.
+- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ as a Justiciability Doctrine, forthcoming, 29:3 J.L. & Pol.
 (Univ. of Virginia)

 - Roadblocks to Remedies: Recently-Developed Barriers to Relief for Aliens Injured by U.S. Officials, Contrary to the Founders’ Intent, 47 U. Rich.
 L. Rev. 555 (2013)